Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 #### 3.5.4 **Create Template and clones** <br>

 Shut down the VM, then convert it to a template.
 This template can now be easily cloned.
-We'll make 3 clones with the following names: Management, Monitoring, Application
+We'll make 3 clones with the following names: mgmt-01, metrics-01, app-01

-It is also recommended to use the *Linked Clone* mode, for potential performance gains.
+It is also recommended to use the *Linked Clone* mode, for potential performance gain.

 The clones will be given new VM IDs, and new static IP addresses.

-Running one of the clones for the first time, you could run `df -h` and `free -h` to check the available disk-space and memory.

 ## Target Audience
 This repo is for anyone who wants a step-by-step guide on preparing a Rocky Linux golden image for Proxmox.